nkarni/meteor-stock/README.md

 # meteor-stock

-*Civilisation advances by extending the number of important operations which we can perform without thinking about them.* --Alfred North Whitehead
+*Civilisation advances by extending the number of important operations which we can perform without thinking about them.* -Alfred North Whitehead

 ### What is meteor-stock?